pangfengliu/Cplusplus-refactor/difference-C-Cplusplus.markdown

 ## Functions
 - Unlike C, two C++ function can have the same function names as long as they ey have dfferent prototype, which consists of the fucntion name and parameter data types.
 As a result two function can have the same name as long as they have differernt parameter data types.
 We will describe more on this *fucntion overloading*.
-- To include a C++ header does not need to specify the `.h` suffix.
+- To include a C++ header you do not need to specify the `.h` suffix.
+- The default argument is convienent when most of the time the value of the parameter is a fixed value.
+This is alos convienent in making a *default constructor*.
+We will describe more detials on this.